scarecr0w12/agentic-tools-mcp/README.md

 This MCP server is part of a complete task and memory management ecosystem:

 - **🖥️ [VS Code Extension](https://github.com/Pimzino/agentic-tools-mcp-companion)** - Beautiful GUI interface for managing tasks and memories directly in VS Code
+- **📊 Dashboard** - Interactive Kanban board for visual task management (launch with `--dashboard` flag)
 - **⚡ MCP Server** (this repository) - Advanced AI agent tools and API for intelligent task management

-> **💡 Pro Tip**: Use both together for the ultimate productivity experience!
-The VS Code extension provides a visual interface while the MCP server enables AI assistant integration with advanced features like PRD parsing, task recommendations, and research capabilities.
+> **💡 Pro Tip**: Use all three together for the ultimate productivity experience!
+The VS Code extension provides a visual interface, the dashboard offers a web-based Kanban board, and the MCP server enables AI assistant integration with advanced features like PRD parsing, task recommendations, and research capabilities.

 ## Features

 ### 🎯 Advanced Task Management System with Unlimited Hierarchy (v1.8.0)

 - **Projects**: Organize work into distinct projects with descriptions
 - **Unified Task Model**: Single task interface supporting unlimited nesting depth
 - **Unlimited Hierarchy**: Tasks → Subtasks → Sub-subtasks → infinite depth nesting